FractalFramework/etc/_docs/md/technotes.md

 You will be surprized, but we use short names of variables.
 You will not be surprized if i say i was sometimes fired from jobs for using this very beautiful protocole :)

+The thing is, my father always told me never to leave the light on if there's no-one in the room.
+It's the same with white spaces.
+It's even much worse on a global scale. "*It uses electricity, and electricity is paid for with money!*".

-- historically, `$p` an `$o` were the two-only variables as strings for each methods in all the code (Philum).
-Later `$p` became the only-array-variable used for all the methods.
-Understand the methods are called from the user and from the system ; from the url and from Ajax.
+Historically, `$p` an `$o` were the two-only variables as strings for each methods in all the code (Philum).
+Later `$p` became the only-array-variable used for all the methods (Fractal).

 - `$d` was a reason to fire me.
 Let me just say it mean "any *data*".
 - `$k=>$v` currently become more used theses days.
 Finally. (*key*, *value*).